-In September, I wrote a post about credential stuffing, the kind of attack that depends on the collection of huge amounts of data (lists of user/password pairs), which usually are sold on the Dark Web.
-In May this year, for example, it was reported that around 164 million user records stolen from 11 companies, mainly from Asia and the US, had been put up for sale by the cybercriminal group ShinyHunters for several thousand dollars on the Dark Web.
+In September, I wrote about credential stuffing, the kind of attack that depends on the collection of huge amounts of data (lists of user/password pairs), which usually are sold on the Dark Web.
 But, what is the Dark Web?
 How could we have access to it?
 Perhaps many of us immediately associate the term Dark Web with criminal activity.
-But, is that a place intended only for criminals?
-If you don’t know what the Dark Web is or want to learn more about it, this post can give you useful information.
+But is that a place intended only for criminals?
+If you don't know what the Dark Web is or want to learn more about it, this post can give you useful information.

-Let’s start by mentioning what is known to everyone reading this text: the Clear Web.
-Yes, even if you don’t know it by this name, it is the part of the internet that we handle daily and that we can find as public content in the usual search engines such as Google.
-However, and to the surprise of some people, it is estimated that more than 90% of the internet’s total content is not part of the Clear Web but the Deep Web.
+Let's start by mentioning what is known to everyone reading this text: the Clear Web.
+Yes, even if you don't know it by this name, it is the part of the internet that we handle daily and that we can find as public content in the usual search engines such as Google and Bing.
+However, and to some people's surprise, it's estimated that more than 90% of the internet's total content is not part of the Clear Web but the Deep Web.
 The latter includes all websites protected by a paywall or requiring sign-in credentials.
-Here we have file hosting spaces, membership websites, email accounts, and corporate web pages used temporarily to fill out forms, just to mention a few examples.
+Here we have file hosting spaces, membership websites, email accounts and corporate web pages used temporarily to fill out forms, just to mention a few examples.
 Of course, we also use some of these services almost every day.
 This is not the case with the Dark Web, to which some mistakenly allude as if it were the same as the Deep Web.
 Actually, the Dark Web is a tiny portion of the Deep Web (less than 5% of the internet).